 PIP - Profile Ignition Pick-up is the term used for the signal sent from Ford's Electronic Distributorless Ignition System (EDIS) to the electronic control unit.
 This is a digitally modified alternating current (AC) signal that originates from a crank angle sensor.
 The PIP signal into the ECU is a square wave switched at 12 volts.
 It provides information about both the engine speed and position.

 Pulse Width Modulation (PWM) - A signal with a fixed pulse width (frequency), which is turned on for part of the pulse.
-The percent of time that the signal is on is called its duty cycle.
-PWM is used to control voltage (and consequently current) to fuel injectors.

 Required Fuel – (Req_Fuel) The injector pulse width, in milliseconds, required to supply the fuel for a single injection event at stoichiometric combustion, 100% volumetric efficiency and standard temperature.

-RPM: In FPGA, an acronym for relatively placed macro.
+RPM - In common parlance, "revolutions per minute" a measure of engine speed; it is the number of times the crankshaft completes a complete revolution in 60 seconds.
+In FPGA, an acronym for relatively placed macro.
 Xilinx specific.
 A group of device primitives to which RLOC= attributes have been applied, in order to constrain the placement of the group and thereby floorplan the group.
 For example, attributing a with RLOC=R0C0, b with RLOC=R0C0 and c with RLOC=R0C1 constrains a and b to be placed in the same CLB/slice and c to be placed in the adjacent slice in the next column.
 Wherever a, b, and c may be placed in the device, they'll be placed together.

 SAW - Spark Advance Word is the 'returning' signal to a Ford EDIS ignition unit from the ECU that sets the amount of ignition advance requested.
 It is in the form of a 5 volt square wave.

-SIMD: Acronym for single instruction, multiple data.
+SIMD - Acronym for single instruction, multiple data.
 A parallel computer with a single thread of control broadcast across the plurality of execution units.
 Example: Thinking Machines CM-1.

-SoC: Acronym for system-on-a-chip, an integrated embedded computer system on a single chip.
+SoC - Acronym for system-on-a-chip, an integrated embedded computer system on a single chip.
 In the context of SRAM-based FPGAs, this usually discounts an external FPGA configuration ROM and external RAM.

 TBI - Throttle Body Injection is a form of injection is which the fuel is injected above the throttle(s).
 It was typically used on older engines since it can be a simpler system, but is also found on some very high output racing engines because the vaporization time is longer than with port injection.